norv/Wordpress-SMF/README.md

 This package will install BlogBridger, a Wordpress/SMF bridge, in SMF.
-Please consult http://code.mattzuba.com/blogbridger before seeking assistance in the SMF support topic.
+Please consult the [author's website](http://code.mattzuba.com/blogbridger) before seeking assistance in the SMF support topic.

 PHP 5.2 or greater is required to run this modification.
 It is also only MySQL